 Alice Springs Chicken Casserole

 My brother-in-law Kelly’s version of Alice Springs Chicken from Outback Steakhouse inspired this Alice Springs Chicken Casserole.
-This recipe is relatively low in carbs, low-glycemic, and South Beach Diet Phase Two.
+If you make your own sauce (or find a purchased sauce that’s not too high in carbs) this recipe is low-carb, low-glycemic, and South Beach Diet Phase Two.
 Use the Diet-Type Index to find more recipes like this one.

 At Outback Steak House there’s a dish called Alice Springs Chicken, made of chicken breasts topped with bacon, mushrooms, cheese and a creamy sauce.
 My brother-in-law Kelly re-created it back on 2006, and I used his version as the inspiration for Alice Springs Chicken Casserole in the early days of my blog.The casserole is definitely is a delicious combination of flavors, but my food preferences have changed since then, and now I wouldn’t normally make a casserole that uses bottled Alfredo sauce.
 But the recipe has quite a few fans, and the original photo was pretty horrible, so recently I re-did this recipe with new photos, making a smaller version of the recipe that’s a bit lighter than the one my brother-in-law came up with.

-If bottled Alfredo sauce is a deal-breaker for you, I think it would be fun to try this with Creamy Cauliflower Sauce, something that’s been on my to-try list for ages now, and using the Creamy Cauliflower Sauce would also make this gluten-free.
+If bottled Alfredo sauce is a deal-breaker for you, I think it would be fun to try this with my friend Kim’s Creamy Low-Carb Alfredo Sauce or Creamy Cauliflower Sauce, using one of those low-carb sauce choices would also make this gluten-free.
 If anyone tries that option, I’d love to hear how it works!

 (Alice Springs Chicken Casserole was updated to a smaller and lighter version with better photos and step-by-step instructions, March 2014.)